jagans94/top-secret-lmao/INFO.md

   # >>> name: "12"
   ```

-- Custom container implementation i.e. MessageList, MessageMap support most of the methods expected of the class (as suggested by the name).
+- Custom container implementation i.e. MessageList support most of the methods expected of the class (as suggested by the name).
 However, certain methods such as splicing and probably many more i.e. <INSERT METHODS HERE> are not supported, but can be implemented as required.

 ## gRPC